EleutherAI/hae-rae/blog/CSAT-QA.md

 - The total_length, which implements a simple len() function in python, averages approximately 1895.31 tokens.
 - The total_length_polyglot, tokenized using the Polyglot tokenizer, averages approximately 1084.72 tokens.
-- The total_length_gpt4, tokenized using the GPT-4 tokenizer , averages approximately 1855.63 tokens.
+- The total_length_gpt4, tokenized using the GPT-4 tokenizer, averages approximately 1855.63 tokens.

 Interestingly, it was found that on average, the total_length_gpt4 is approximately 1.71 times longer than total_length_polyglot.
 This suggests that the GPT-4 tokenizer is not as efficient in processing Korean language text compared to Polyglot, highlighting the need for native LLMs for optimized inference.